University of Oklahoma College of Medicine: Facilities

-The College sponsors residency and fellowship training in 74 specialities and subspecialties of medicine and has approximately 755 residents/fellows in training.
-The major teaching hospitals affiliated with the College in Oklahoma City are the OU Medical Center, The Children's Hospital, and the VA Medical Center.
-The faculty practice is known as OU Physicians and includes virtually every medical and surgical specialty and subspecialty.
-In 2008, the new umbrella brand "OU Medicine" was released to reflect the entire enterprise that encompasses the OU College of Medicine, OU Medical Center, The Children's Hospital, OU Physicians and the University Hospitals Authority & Trust.
+The college sponsors residency and fellowship training in 74 specialities and subspecialties of medicine, and has approximately 755 residents/fellows in training.
+The major teaching hospitals affiliated with the college in Oklahoma City are the OU Medical Center, the Children's Hospital, and the VA Medical Center.
+The faculty practice, known as OU Physicians, includes virtually every medical and surgical specialty and subspecialty.
+In 2008, the new umbrella brand "OU Medicine" was released to reflect the entire enterprise that encompasses the OU College of Medicine, OU Medical Center, the Children's Hospital, OU Physicians, and the University Hospitals Authority & Trust.

 At the Tulsa campus, known as the Schusterman Center, programs are affiliated with three hospitals: Hillcrest Medical Center, Saint Francis Hospital, and St. John Medical Center.
-In 2008, the University announced that the Tulsa campus of the College of Medicine would become the OU School of Community Medicine within the College of Medicine.
-A separate educational track was developed and implemented with a special focus on Community Medicine.
+In 2008, the university announced that the Tulsa campus of the College of Medicine would become the OU School of Community Medicine within the College of Medicine.
+A separate educational track was developed and implemented with a special focus on community medicine.
 On December 1, 2009, OU and the University of Tulsa announced that the two universities would collaborate to create a four-year medical school in Tulsa.
-In 2019 the OU Tulsa School of Community Medicine graduated its first class of 30 students who had spent the entire 4-years of medical training at the Tulsa branch campus.
+In 2019, the OU Tulsa School of Community Medicine graduated its first class of 30 students who had spent the entire four years of medical training at the Tulsa branch campus.